 If pedestrian actuation and detection is applicable, the system shall accommodate pedestrian actuations.

-If preemption is applicable, the system shall allow all preemption phases to override the system, operate as per the approved preemption sequencing without impedance from the system, and resume adaptive operation upon completion of the preemption phases without any transition.
+If preemption is applicable, the system shall allow all preemption phases to override the system, operate as per the approved preemption sequencing without impedance from the system, and resume adaptive operation upon completion of the preemption phases with minimal transition, lesser of four cycles of five minutes.

 If queue preemption is applicable, the system shall accommodate queue preemption.

+If railroad or transit preemption is applicable, the system shall accommodate railroad or transit preemption.

+If priority is applicable, the system shall allow all priority phases to override the system, operate as per the approved priority sequencing without impedance from the system, and resume adaptive operation upon completion of the priority with minimal transition, less than two cycles.

 The system shall be able to reservice side street phases while operating in its coordinated phase.

-The system shall be capable of dynamically selecting phase sequence on a real-time basis at each intersection.
-All possible phase sequences shall be agreed on by the District Traffic Engineer.

-When the system has a detection failure, it shall be capable of utilizing optimized signal splits based on historical split information.
+When the system has a detection failure, it shall be capable of utilizing optimized signal splits based on historical split information or use other capable system detectors to maintain adaptive operations.

 Hardware Adaptive Signal System

-In accordance with Section 957.2(b), 957.2(c), and as follows:
+As specified in Section 957.2(b), 957.2(c), and as follows:

-Provide all hardware necessary at each intersection for the installation of the Hardware Adaptive Traffic Signal System which includes the following:
+Provide all hardware necessary at each intersection for the installation of the Hardware Adaptive Traffic Signal System which shall include the following:

 Adaptive Traffic Signal Processor